ReganRyanNZ/songbase/README.md

 - At the bottom of the song put all its references.
 - Each reference is a link to that book's index.
 - Index needs to be sorted by index number.

-### Index sorted by book index

-- For book indices allow to switch between a-z to 1-9
-- References at the bottom of a song should link to that book's index
-  - Sorted by number
-  - Scrolled to the song you came from

 ### CRUD books